DrTimothyAldenDavis/SuiteSparse/GraphBLAS/xxHash/README.txt

 Notes by Tim Davis, on inclusion of xxHash into SuiteSparse:GraphBLAS:

-This directory contains a minimal copy of xxHash (Jan 30, 2023), from https://github.com/Cyan4973/xxHash.git by Yann Collet.
+This directory contains a minimal copy of xxHash (June 16, 2023), from https://github.com/Cyan4973/xxHash.git by Yann Collet.
 See ./LICENSE and ./README_xxhash.md for more details.